Students talking.

 You are your most effective teacher.
 Don’t expect to only learn physics from your professors.
 Here are other things you should be doing to prepare yourself for the physics major:

-• Learn about what physics is, the subject’s history, and the different sub-disciplines (astrophysics, condensed matter physics, particle physics, biophysics, etc).
+• Learn what physics is, the subject’s history, and the different sub-disciplines (astrophysics, condensed matter physics, particle physics, biophysics, etc).

 • Come to our department seminars and events.